6 Lesser-Known Financial Mistakes That Can Keep You Broke Forever

 Not Investing

-If you put 200 away each month at 0.5% in a high-yield savings account, you’ll get 63,000 dollars after 25 years. whereas if you put the same $200 at a modest 6% on say a stock market fund S&P 500, at the end of 25 years you’ll have $131, 000.
-Isn’t that a much more effective way of combating inflation and retaining your purchasing power? and better yet a better way of creating a safety net outside of your emergency fund, so you have a solid portfolio that is well rounded to weather through thick and thin.
+Putting 200 away each month, for example, at 0.5% in a high-yield savings account, gives you 63,000 dollars after 25 years.
+Whereas if you put the same $200 at a modest 6% on say, a stock market fund S&P 500, at the end of 25 years you’ll have $131, 000.
+Isn’t that a much more effective way of combating inflation and retaining your purchasing power?
+Even better, creating a safety net outside of your emergency fund?

-If you’re only saving money you’re technically losing money due to increased inflation and the minimized purchasing power and that’s because of the interest rate in your high-yielding savings accounts.
+If you’re only saving money you’re losing money due to increased inflation and the minimized purchasing power and that’s because of the interest rate in your high-yielding savings accounts.

-Not investing can be one of the worst things you can do to your future self and your family.
+Again not investing can be one of the worst things you can do to your future self and your family.

 03